gdbinit/adium-ng-preview/README.md

 When you start AdiumNG it will try to create a folder ~/adium_sandboxtest to see if the sandbox is working.
 So error message in logs about this is expected.
 If it fails an alert will show up and app will not run.

+## Hardening Ideas
+* Force Adium to use its own keychain for login items so we can further tighten the sandbox? right now the sandbox allows acess to all keychain files.
+Is this possible?
+* Check if it's possible to harden sandbox access to IOKit.
+* Start cleaning up libpurple: remove all unsupported protocols and junk we don't need for a start.

 ## TODO List
 * Upgrade libotr to 4.x branch.
 Adium 1.6 already did this work so it's a matter of copying the necessary code